 Although BISP is very much a British school, it does embrace the International Baccalaureate (IB) programme and include IB’s’ Approaches to Learning skills in the primary curriculum.
 As well as preparing students for the International Baccalaureate Programme in Years 12 to 13, these skills teach children to be “researchers and investigators, thinkers, communicators, self-managers and team members.”

 To give you some insight into the well-rounded education offered at BISP, primary school principal Kenneth Page says,

 “We value academic learning – and our children attain great results – but we also value creative areas such as the arts and sport.”

 The British-style of education continues in the first few years of secondary school, from Years 7 to 11.
-The curriculum includes English, maths, science, geography, history, PSHE (Personal, Social Health and Economic Education), design technology, digital literacy, languages (Thai, Mandarin, French and Spanish), PE, drama, music and art.
-Students take their IGCSEs in Year 11, and typically select seven to 10 subjects from a choice of 23.
+The curriculum includes English, maths, science, geography, history, PSHE (Personal, Social Health, and Economic Education), design technology, digital literacy, languages (Thai, Mandarin, French, and Spanish), PE, drama, music, and art.
+Students take their IGCSEs in Year 11, and typically select 7 to 10 subjects from a choice of 23.